-Antibiotics are a class of drugs used to kill bacteria, some fungal and parasitic infections.
+Antibiotics are a type of drug used in the treatment and prevention of bacterial infections as well as, some fungal and parasitic infections.
 They come in two forms, bacteriostatic which stop the bacteria reproducing or bacteriocide which kills the bacteria.

 Azithromycin (Zithromax) – Commonly used to treat Chlamydia, Staphylococcus aureus infections, Streptococci infections, Borrelia burgdorferi (Lyme disease), otitis media (middle ear infections) and Bartonella.

 Yes, as with any medication there is potential for side effects.
 Antibiotics not only target harmful bacteria but also the good bacteria found in the stomach.
 Side effects may vary depending on the antibiotics used.